TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-tracer-bullet-snapshots.md

 Which got me thinking.
 How would this work if our client allows the user to create multiple spreadsheets?
 For a start, we'd need a separate blob directory for each spreadsheet.
 We store the snapshot `BlobId` in the event log.
 How does the event log know which directory to look in to load the blob?

 `EventLog` doesn't look anywhere.
 It doesn't care how `BlobId` is interpreted.
 The layer above decides how to tie `EventLog` and `BlobStore` together.
-The simplest way of managing multiple spreadsheets is to use upper layers of the blob store as a user visible file system: folders containing spreadsheets.
+The simplest way of managing multiple spreadsheets is to use the upper layers of the blob store as a user-visible file system: folders containing spreadsheets.
 No new abstraction needed.
 Makes it easy to implement a folder hierarchy.

 We can store per-spreadsheet metadata in a blob inside the per-spreadsheet directory.
 The metadata can include an `EventLog` id in whatever database is being used to store the event logs.
 Once the user has navigated to the spreadsheet they want to open, the client creates `EventLog` and `BlobStore` instances using the metadata, then creates and wires up an `EventSourcedSpreadsheetData` instance.
 Each `EventSourcedSpreadsheetData` represents a single spreadsheet.